Top Posts & Pages

 The Heir Apparent, Jane Ridley.
 New York: Random House, 2013.
 Summary: An award-winning biography of Edward VII, often criticized for his faults of character as heir to the throne under Victoria, whose reign ushered in…

-I have posted on this topic before, usually in the context of the book of Revelation.
-For example in this post I argued Revelation is a form of resistance literature offering an alternative way of looking at…
+Reading Acts I have posted on this topic before, usually in the context of the book of Revelation.
+For example in this post I argued Revelation is a form of resistance literature offering an alternative way of looking at the power of … Continue reading

 Originally posted on theoutwardquest: